hann-cyber/AWS-S3-Bucket/README.md

  <img src="https://i.imgur.com/9FDZknS.png">
 </p>

 2. Next, I add the desired files.
-In this case I'm just going to add an image file of my rescued Beagles.
 So far, this is pretty similar to any other cloud based storage such as Microsoft OneDrive of Google Drive.

 <p align="center">
  <img src="https://i.imgur.com/vlwvOcH.png">